bridgecrewio/aws-modernization-workshop-bridgecrew/content/cloudformation/20_module_two/2004_automating_iac_codepipeline.md

 ![AWS CodePipeline Select Repo](./images/codepipeline-create-project-github-13.png "AWS CodePipeline Select Repo")

-**Now we don’t need to manually run the Bridgecrew CLI; your developers will get a Bridgecrew scan every time they commit!**
+**Now we don’t need to manually run the checkov CLI; your developers will get a Bridgecrew scan every time they commit!**